Range & Interquartile Range (IQR) Calculator

 • Not automatically "bad": Outliers may represent legitimate extreme values

-• Investigate outliers: Check for data entry errors or special circumstances
+• Investigate outliers: Check for data entry errors or special circumstances.
+You might also use a z-score calculator to standardize and identify extreme values.

 Real-World Applications